threefoldfoundation/threefold-friends/README.md

 Webserver for ambassador website

 - data is in https://github.com/threefoldfoundation/data_threefold_projects_friends
-- website is on www.ambassadors.threefold.me & www.ambassadors.threefold.io
+- website is on www.consciousinternet.org

-## instructions how to use
+## instructions how to use/contribute

 see [contributing](docs/contributing.md)